Pietrek1989/CodeClauseInternship_ToDoList/README.md

-# To-Do List with Drag-and-Drop Functionality
+# Full-Stack To-Do List with Drag-and-Drop Functionality

+## The full app is in login-feature branch to keep the old version running

 ## Overview

-This is a full-stack To-Do List application built using React, and integrated with a drag-and-drop feature to allow easy task management.
-Users can add tasks, and use GIPHY api to optionally add a gif to the them.
-User can then move them across different columns, and delete them by dragging them to a bin.
-The application has a responsive design and persists tasks using Local Storage.
+This is a full-stack To-Do List application developed with a front-end built using React, and a back-end implemented with MongoDB for data persistence.
+The application incorporates a user-friendly drag-and-drop feature for easy task management.
+Users can add tasks, and optionally enrich them with gifs via the GIPHY API.
+Tasks can be moved across different columns representing their status, and deleted by dragging them to a bin.
+The application is designed with a responsive layout and employs JWT for secure authentication, along with hashed passwords for enhanced security and google log in for convienience.
+User-friendly alerts (toasts) are facilitated through the [Sonner] package, enhancing the user experience with visually appealing notifications.
+The back-end repository can be found [here](https://github.com/Pietrek1989/toDoList-backEnd).

 ## Table of Contents